For Spring 2022 Study Abroad

-What is the status of fall study abroad?
+What is the status of Spring study abroad?

-The University has decided to move forward with study abroad for the fall 2021 semester.
+The University is moving forward with study abroad for the spring 2022 semester.
 Since the beginning of the pandemic, NDI’s health and safety and study abroad teams have been closely monitoring our program locations around the world and keeping in touch with our partner institutions who will be our hosts.
-With the continued rollout of the vaccines in the United States and increasingly abroad, coupled with the improving public health situations in many of our host countries, the University is optimistic that students can have a healthy and meaningful experience abroad this fall, though different than what students may normally expect.
+With the continued rollout of the vaccines in the United States and increasingly abroad, coupled with the improving public health situations in many of our host countries, the University is optimistic that students can have a healthy and meaningful experience abroad, though different than what students may normally expect.

 With the global pandemic ongoing, however, a study abroad program may still be canceled by a partner institution or provider or due to foreign governmental restrictions for reasons beyond Notre Dame’s control.
 Students will be notified immediately of any changes in the health and safety situations or in their host institution’s policies or offerings.

-Can I register for on campus courses for the Fall semester just in case fall study abroad will be canceled?
+Can I register for on campus courses for the Spring semester just in case spring study abroad will be canceled?

-No, you will not be able to register for fall semester courses on campus because you are committed to study abroad.
-You will follow instructions from your program directors or host institutions regarding your fall registration when it is time to do so.
+No, you will not be able to register for spring semester courses on campus because you are committed to study abroad.
+You will follow instructions from your program directors or host institutions regarding your spring registration when it is time to do so.

 Should I purchase my flight or book travel?